Ciro Danucci

-Ciro Danucci (born 28 June 1983) is an Italian football manager.
-He is the manager of Brindisi.
+Ciro Danucci (born 28 June 1983) is an Italian football manager and former player.
+Attualmente tecnico allenatore dell' SS TARANTO.

 Biography

-Born Manduria, in the Province of Taranto, Apulia, Danucci started his senior career at Italian Serie D (Italian fifth level until 2014) club Manduria in 2001.
+Born in Manduria, in the Province of Taranto, Apulia, Danucci started his senior career at Italian Serie D (Italian fifth level until 2014) club Manduria in 2001.
 In 2003 Danucci was signed by Martina of Serie C1.

 Catania

 In 2004, he was signed by Serie B club Catania.
-He made his second division debut on 28 November 2004, his only Catania appearance.
-In January 2005 Danucci returned to the third division for Reggiana.
+He made his second-division debut on 28 November 2004, his only Catania appearance.
+In January 2005, Danucci returned to the third division for Reggiana.
 He remained in that level in 2005–06 Serie C1 for Sangiovannese, as well as Taranto in the first half of 2006–07 Serie C1.

 In January 2007 Serie B struggler Cesena signed Danucci, Anastasi and Del Core from Catania in co-ownership deals, for €30,000, €280,000 and €120,000 respectively.
 At the end of season Cesena finished as the 15th.
-In June 2007 Cesena bought Anastasi outright for €1,000, while Catania bought back Danucci and Del Core for €1,000 each.
+In June 2007, Cesena bought Anastasi outright for €1,000, while Catania bought back Danucci and Del Core for €1,000 each.

 Ternana

-In July 2007 Danucci was sold to Serie C1 club Ternana in another co-ownership deal for €75,000.
-In June 2008 Catania gave up the remain 50% registration rights for free.
+In July 2007, Danucci was sold to Serie C1 club Ternana in another co-ownership deal for €75,000.
+In June 2008 Catania gave up the remaining 50% registration rights for free.
 After 6 starts and 2 substitutes appearances in 2008–09 Lega Pro Prima Divisione (ex–Serie C1), Danucci left for Lega Pro Seconda Divisione (ex–Serie C2) club Varese on 2 February 2009.
 The club won the champion of Group A, as well as promotion and the runner-up in 2009 Supercoppa di Lega di Seconda Divisione.

 Danucci returned to Terni in 2009–10 Lega Pro Prima Divisione.
 He made 26 starts for the club that season.

 Juve Stabia

 In 2010 Danucci left for S.S.
 Juve Stabia.
 The club won the promotion playoffs of 2010–11 Lega Pro Prima Divisione.
-Danucci had played all 4 matches in the playoffs.
+Danucci had played all four matches in the playoffs.

-Danucci made another 9 starts in the second division in 2011–12 Serie B for Castellammare di Stabia.
+Danucci made another nine starts in the second division in 2011–12 Serie B for Juve Stabia.

 Cuneo & Sorrento

 In October 2012 Danucci was signed by the third division club Cuneo.
 The club relegated to Lega Pro 2nd Division in 2013.
 On 3 August 2013 Danucci was signed by fellow fourth division club Sorrento.
-That season would be the last season of Lega Pro 2nd Division, as the 2 divisions of Lega Pro (ex–Serie C) would be merged, as well as reduction from 69 teams to 60 teams.
-On 5 August the LP 2nd Division also admitted 6 additional teams from Serie D to fill the vacancies.
+That season would be the last season of Lega Pro 2nd Division, as the two divisions of Lega Pro (ex–Serie C) would be merged, as well as reduction from 69 teams to 60 teams.
+On 5 August, the league committee also admitted six additional teams from Serie D to fill the vacancies.
 Sorrento finished as the 9th of Group B, 1 point below Vigor Lamezia.
-The hope of avoid relegation was humiliated by 0–4 lost to Arzanese in the first match of relegation tie-breaker, or "play-out".
-Eventually Sorrento lost 3–4 in aggregate despite a 3–0 home win.
-Danucci had played both matches as starting XI.
+The hope of avoiding relegation was cut short by a 0–4 loss to Arzanese in the first match of the relegation playoffs.
+Eventually, Sorrento lost 3–4 in aggregate despite a 3–0 home win; Danucci played both matches as a starter.